rajatvd/rajatvd.github.io/_posts/2019-1-11-Neural-ODE-Adversarial.md

 <figure style="margin: 20px auto; text-align: center; width:100%" vertical-align='middle'>
     <img src='/images/neural_ode/cover.png' alt='cover' width='90%' style='margin:20px 3%; display:inline-block' text-align='center' vertical-align='middle'/>
-    <figcaption>Analogy between ResNets and ODE-nets.
+    <figcaption>Analogy between ResNets and ODE-nets.<br>

     Top: A typical ResNet, depicted slightly differently from the conventional "skip-connection" view.
 The hidden layer activation $z$ can be thought of as a state propagating through layer depth, with the neural networks determining how it changes at each layer.
 Bottom: A visual depiction of how an ODE-net works.
 The state $z(t)$ propagates through time, with dynamics parameterized by a neural network.
 An ODE solver uses the neural network to evaluate the time derivative of the state at different time points and uses this to find the solution of the ODE.
 Note that both these networks preserve the size of the input vector.</figcaption>
 </figure>

 Advanced ODE solvers differ from the simple Euler method in multiple aspects: